 Modern Eriskay ponies are the last surviving remnants of the original native ponies of the Western Isles of Scotland.

-were found throughout the islands and used as crofters ponies, undertaking everyday tasks such as bringing home peat and seaweed in basket work creels
+were found throughout the islands and used as crofters ponies, undertaking a variety of everyday tasks on crofts such as bringing home peat and seaweed in basket work creels

-The Eriskay Pony we see today is a result of “human” in addition to “natural” selection.
+The Eriskay Pony we see today is a result of human in addition to natural selection.
 The ponies had evolved to survive on meagre food supplies, with coats, ears and tails well adapted to coping with a harsh, wet and windy climate.
 Eriskays were domesticated and subject to the forces of living in a society where women and children did most of the work while the men were at sea.
 Poor temperaments could not be tolerated.
 Only those ponies happy to live in close proximity with their handlers, those willing to be trained and work hard, were retained.
 Unsuitable specimens were culled.